Exponential self-similar mixing by incompressible flows: First example: pinching

+\item $E(0)$ is the disk with center $0$ and radius $1/4$, while $E(1)$ is the union of the four disks with centers $(\pm 1/4,\pm 1/4)$ and radius $1/8$. \end{enumerate} Since $u_0$ and $\rho_0$ have compact support in the open square $\Qone$, we can canonically identify them with fields and functions defined on the torus~$\T^2$.
+Remark~\ref{r:tay}\ref{r:tay:4} ensures that $u_0$ is then bounded in $\dot{W}^{s,p}(\T^2)$ for the same $s$ and $p$.

+Therefore, Assumption~\ref{ass} is satisfied for $s$ and $p$ in the range~\eqref{e:range}, in particular for $s=1$ and for every~$1 \leq p<\infty$.

-As a matter of fact, we construct a time-dependent domain $E$ as above and a velocity field $u_0$ defined for $t\ne k/8$ with $k=1,\dots,7$, which is smooth and compatible with $E$.
-This ensures that the characteristic function $1_{E(t)}$ is a distributional solution of the continuity equation \eqref{e:continuity} in the open time intervals $((k-1)/8,k/8)$ with $k=1,\dots,8$; the fact that it is also a solution on the time interval $[0,1]$ is ensured by the continuity in $t$ (recall Footnote~\ref{fn:glue}).
+Specifically, we construct a time-dependent domain $E$, satisfying the conditions listed above, and a velocity field $u_0$ defined for $t\ne k/8$, $k=1,\dots,7$, which is smooth and compatible with $E$.
+As a consequence, the characteristic function $1_{E(t)}$ is a weak solution of the continuity equation \eqref{e:continuity} in the open time intervals $((k-1)/8,k/8)$, $k=1,\dots,8$.
+The fact that it is also a solution on the time interval $[0,1]$ is ensured by the continuity in $t$.
 The set $E(t)$ for $t=k/8$ with $k=0,\dots,4$ and $t=1$ is described in Figure~\ref{f:evol1}.